About the BC ECHO for Chronic Pain: Daytime Series on Opioid Weaning

 This limited, noon-hour series is directed specifically to primary care providers around their prescribing and medical pain management concerns and questions related to opioid tapering and opioid agonist therapy (OAT).

 The BC ECHO for Chronic Pain: Daytime Series on Opioid Tapering will be comprised of four, one-hour, biweekly sessions in Fall 2021, repeating in Spring 2022.
 This series allows for a much deeper dive into the topic than could be covered in the standard monthly ECHO session and will ensure that participants understand correct guidelines and feel confident implement best practices with their patients.

 Topics and dates

-The first cycle of our daytime series will run every other week from October – November 2021.
+The first cycle of our daytime series ran every other week from October – November 2021.
 The second cycle will run every other week from March – May 2022.
-All sessions will take place at 12:00-1:00PM PT.
-Registration for the fall series is now closed, but interested learners are encouraged to sign up for the spring series.
+All sessions will take place 12:00-1:00PM PT.

 Note: To receive a certificate of completion, learners must attend all four live webinars in a cycle and complete a pre-and post-cycle survey.
 Registration will be capped at 20 providers/cycle to ensure a small group discussion.
 Learners should be prepared to submit a case study for discussion.

 Our ECHO is fully funded by the Shared Care Committee (SCC), one of the Joint Collaborative Committees (JCC) of Doctors of BC and the BC Government.

 All you need is a computer and a webcam or a smartphone.